bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/autocatalyticAuto.md

 which can be written with a PDE $M_aU_t = G(u)$ with mass matrix $M_a = (Id, Id, 0)$.
 We have already written the vector field of (MF) in the problem `probTW`.

 Having found a front $U^f$, we can continue it as function of the parameter $a$ and detect instabilities.
-The stability of the front is linked to the eigenelements $(\lambda, V)$ solution of the generalized eigenvalue problem:
+The stability of the front is linked to the eigen-elements $(\lambda, V)$ solution of the generalized eigenvalue problem:

 $$\lambda M_a\cdot V = dG(U^f)\cdot V.$$